 A diabetes treatment – antioxidant with life-enhancing properties.

-With Benfotiamine neuropathy reduction is particularly interesting, as the nerve protection it offers may hold the key to staying younger for longer.
+With Benfotiamine, the neuropathy reduction element is particularly interesting, as the nerve repair and protection it offers may hold the key to staying younger for longer.
 High blood pressure can have similarly grave consequences on aging bodies, but with Benfotiamine blood pressure is much easier to manage and stabilise.

 There are two main types of diabetes, type 1 and type 2 (a third, gestational, only occurs during pregnancy).
 Type 1 diabetes causes are largely unknown.
 It can occur rapidly and at any age.
 It’s typified by an inability to to produce insulin – the enzyme that breaks down blood sugars – and can be treated with insulin injections.
 It’s often known as juvenile diabetes as most of those who develop type 1 are children.

 Type 2 diabetes is by far the most common form.
-It occurs gradually, usually in those over 55, and is most often the result of a sedentary lifestyle and a typical diabetes diet – high in refined sugars and starches.
+It occurs gradually, usually in those over the age of 55, and is most often the result of a sedentary lifestyle and a typical diabetes diet – high in refined sugars and starches.
 The official type 2 diabetes definition states that although insulin is produced, the receptor cells become resistant to it.
 Like type 1, there is no cure for diabetes type 2.
-Treatment of type 2 diabetes comes in various forms.
+Treatment of type 2 diabetes comes in various forms, including lifestyle changes and medication.

 Symptoms of diabetes include constant thirst, fatigue and weight loss.
 As we know, diabetes causes a host of problems for sufferers.
 Three of the main effects are known as advanced glycation end products, whereby excess glucose in the blood causes serious damage to the nerves (diabetic neuropathy), eye (retinopathy), and kidneys (nephropathy).